m-ku66/Visual_Novel_Base/README.md

 Copy these files into your React project:

-- `types/vn.ts` - Core types
+- `types/vn.ts` - Enhanced types with point system
-- `stores/vnStore.ts` - Main game store
+- `stores/vnStore.ts` - Main game store with point logic
-- `components/VisualNovel.tsx` - UI component
+- `components/VisualNovel.tsx` - Enhanced UI component
-- `content/exampleStory.ts` - Example story
+- `content/exampleStory.ts` - Complete example story

 ### 3. Use in Your App